mattan-d/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

 ********************************

-To pursue a program certificate, you enroll in, or upgrade to, the :ref:`Verified track<SFD Verified Track>` for each course in the program.
+To pursue a program certificate, you enroll in, or upgrade to, the :ref:`verified track<SFD Verified Track>` for each course in the program.
 You earn the program certificate only if you earn a verified certificate for each course in the program.